emily-palaska/mosaic/results/synthesis/query4x.md

 # Exhaustive Code Synthesis
 Query `Simple PCA algorithm.`
 ## Script Variables
-- pca:<br>
->pca is a PCA object that is used to reduce the dimensionality of the data.
-It does
-- pcr:<br>
->The variable pcr is a pipeline that contains a standard scaler, a PCA component, and a linear
 - var:<br>
 >var is a variable that is used to multiply the value of comp by a variable value.
 It is
 - comp:<br>
 >The variable comp is a 2D array that represents the principal components of the dataset.
 It is
 - plt:<br>
 >plt is a module in python that is used for plotting graphs.
 It is a part of the matplotlib
+- pca:<br>
+>pca is a PCA object that is used to reduce the dimensionality of the data.
+It does
 - PCA:<br>
 >PCA is a dimensionality reduction technique that is used to reduce the number of features in a dataset while
 - n_samples:<br>